 I’d be remiss if I didn’t mention that classic black tea (typically Assam, Ceylon or Darjeeling) also has wonderful properties like l-theanine, which promotes relaxation and reduces anxiety.
 There’s a reason why they say, “Every problem is made lighter with a cup of tea in hand.”

-But today, we’re focusing on some lesser-known varieties which are equally beneficial and delicious.
+Today, we’re focusing on some lesser-known varieties which are equally beneficial and delicious.

 For beginning tea-connoisseurs, here are the top teas with a variety of healthy benefits that taste REALLY good!